 Operations of the 1st Battalion, 110th Infantry Regiment

-On Dec 15 1944, the Intelligence Report received by the 1st Battalion S-2, stated that the enemy capabilities were (1) to defend in present positions and (2) to make small scale raids across the Our River.
-Early after dark the night of Dec 15 to Dec 16, outposts and patrols from B Co, operating near the Our River east of Marnach, reported the movement of armor across the River.
+On December 15 1944, the Intelligence Report received by the 1st Battalion S-2, stated that the enemy capabilities were (1) to defend in present positions and (2) to make small scale raids across the Our River.
+Early after dark the night of December 15-16, outposts and patrols from Baker Co, operating near the Our River east of Marnach, reported the movement of armor across the River.
 However, after these initial reports all further reports were negative.
 Nothing unusual was happening in the area.
-At 0545 Dec 16, the entire battalion front was subjected to a very heavy artillery barrage.
+At 0545, December 16, the entire battalion front was subjected to a very heavy artillery barrage.
 The barrage continued until 0630, decreased in intensity for a short period and then became more intense at 0700.
 At 0730 the artillery lifted from the completely dazed battalion.
 Wire communication was out from the Battalion CP to all three rifle companies.
 However, the battalion radio nets were operating efficiently.
 All units of the battalion had been hard hit by the artillery, which seemed to search our command posts with uncanny ability.
-A Co at Heinerscheid reported that it had received heavy artillery concentrations but that there was no sign of an attack on their position by infantry.
-Elements of A Co at Fischbach and at the Road Junction to the north reported the situation unchanged.
-B Co at Marnach was especially hard hit.
+Able Co at Heinerscheid reported that it had received heavy artillery concentrations but that there was no sign of an attack on their position by infantry.
+Elements of Able Co at Fischbach and at the Road Junction to the north reported the situation unchanged.
+Baker Co at Marnach was especially hard hit.
 Many of the buildings were destroyed and the town was a mass of wreckage.
-The platoon of B Co at Reuder and the squad at Marbourg was also heavily shelled.
-The Battalion Hq Company and Battalion Command Post at Ursphelt were also shelled.
+The platoon of Baker Co at Reuder and the squad at Marbourg was also heavily shelled.
+The Battalion Hqs Co and Battalion CP at Ursphelt were also shelled.
 However, there were no casualties.
-At 0730 the platoon of B Co at Reuder was attacked by an enemy force estimated at a battalion, necessitating the withdrawal of the platoon to Marnach.
-The attack continued and as the enemy advanced over the open ground to the east of the town, B Co and its attached and supporting weapons opened fire inflicting very heavy casualties on the attacking force.
+At 0730 the platoon of Baker Co at Reuder was attacked by an enemy force estimated at a battalion, necessitating the withdrawal of the platoon to Marnach.
+The attack continued and as the enemy advanced over the open ground to the east of the town, Baker Co and its attached and supporting weapons opened fire inflicting very heavy casualties on the attacking force.
 The Germans were disorganized and withdrew.
 The battalion situation was reported to Regiment and an order received from Regiment was : Hold At All Cost !

-At 1300 the entire battalion front again was attacked.
-B Co at Marnach was attacked by infantry supported by tanks.
+At 1300, the entire battalion front again was attacked.
+Baker Co at Marnach was attacked by infantry supported by tanks.
 This assault succeeded in penetrating Marnach and the company was forced to execute a delaying action from house to house.
 In several instances fighting took place from floor to floor.
-C Co was committed to retake this town supported by a platoon of medium tanks from B Co, 707-TB which had been attached in response to the request of the Battalion Commander.
-The plan for this attack was for C Co to move east from Ruler on the Clerf – Marnach road to a road that ran southeast, proceed on this road to the Marnach – Munchausen road, attack up this road to Marnach.
+Charlie Co was committed to retake this town supported by a platoon of medium tanks from Baker 707-TB which had been attached in response to the request of the Battalion Commander.
+The plan for this attack was for Charlie Co to move east from Ruler on the Clerf – Marnach road to a road that ran southeast, proceed on this road to the Marnach – Munchausen road, attack up this road to Marnach.
 At the same time eight light tanks of the 707-TB were to attack south from Fischbach on the Red Ball Highway and strike the enemy on his flank from the north.

-At about 1630 a platoon leader of B Co, 630-TDB reported that a battery of the 109-FAB in Hupperdange had been overrun.
+At about 1630, a platoon leader of Baker 630-TDB, reported that a battery of the 109-FAB in Hupperdange had been overrun.
 He had been able to withdraw a section of his three inch guns from the town and had gone into position on the high ground on the south edge of Ursphelt where he could cover the draw to the east and northeast.
 The Ammunition and Engineers Platoon prepared positions on the east of Ursphelt.
-During the night of Dec 16/17 the enemy sent patrols into Marnach and Heinerscheid but when fired on withdrew.
+During the night of December 16-17 the enemy sent patrols into Marnach and Heinerscheid but when fired on withdrew.
 These patrols harassed the Battalion continuously throughout the night.

-At 0800, Dec 17, the Battalion did not have contact with B Co and C at Marnach or with A Co at Heinerscheid.
+At 0800, December 17, the Battalion did not have contact with Baker and Charlie at Marnach or with Able at Heinerscheid.
 The Battalion S-2, S-4 and Battalion AT Platoon leader went to Hupperdange and recovered a 105-MM Howitzer and a truck load of ammunition returning both to Ursphelt.
-This gun and ammunition had been abandoned by the artillery unit when it was overrun on Dec 16.
+This gun and ammunition had been abandoned by the artillery unit when it was overrun on December 16.
 The gun was put in position so it could cover the draw to the east.
 The Battalion was no longer operating as a unit, but was now fighting as small individual groups which were, separated and surrounded.
 The Battalion did not have contact with either of the units on the right or left.
 Neither did elements of the Battalion have contact with each other, all wires having been severed and the batteries of the radios exhausted.

 The 109-IR of the south was holding at Diekirch but their left flank had fallen back leaving the right flank of the 110-IR completely exposed.
 The 112-IR on the left flank pulled back and was attached to the 106-ID (424-IR) leaving the left flank open.
-The enemy attacked Ursphelt at 1100 Dec 17 with Infantry and tanks, advancing up the draw and through the woods to the east.
+The enemy attacked Ursphelt at 1100 on December 17 with Infantry and tanks, advancing up the draw and through the woods to the east.
 All available artillery fire was placed on this route of advance.
-The section of guns of B Co 630-TDB knocked out eight of the hostile tanks.
+The section of guns of Baker 630-TDB knocked out eight of the hostile tanks.

 The 105-MM Howitzer maned by the Battalion S-2, S-4, the Battalion Anti Tank Platoon leader and the two light tanks fired direct fire into the advancing Infantry.
 The Ammunition and Engineer Platoon opened fire with small arms when the enemy was within 200 yards of their position.
 Under this fire the enemy was disorganized and began to withdraw.
 During their withdrawal the fire of friendly riflemen and artillery inflected very heavy casualties on the hostile force.
 No enemy succeeded in penetrating the village in this attack, and the only casualty suffered by the force at Ursphelt was the loss of one of the light tanks which suffered a direct hit from a German tank.
 The little force checked its ammunition and prepared for another attack.
 The ammunition was alarmingly short.
 They did not have long to wait as the Germans attacked again at 1600.
 This assault was met by the fire of every weapon in the village.
 The enemy continued the attack and by 1700 succeeded in taking Ursphelt.
 The group withdrew toward Clerf, which was the Regimental Command Post, and at 1800 the Battalion S-3, S-2 and about twenty men entered the town.
 The men went into position with the force defending the town, while the S-2 and S-3 reported to the Regimental Commander.
 Although surrounded and under heavy tank, artillery, mortar and small arms fire, the 1st Battalion continued to fight in scattered groups, until late on Dec 18 and then with ammunition gone, approximately fifty survivors of the Battalion succeeded in getting through the enemy lines to the rear.
 The 1st Battalion, 110th Infantry, 28th Infantry Division was a unit in name only.